dotnet/runtime/docs/installer/design-docs/multilevel-sharedfx-lookup.md

 At last, the coreclr is loaded into memory and called to run the application.

-## Proposed changes
+## Global locations

-Almost every file search is done in relation to the executable directory.
-It would be better to be able to search for some files in other directories as well, namely the global .NET location.
+In addition to searching the executable directory, the global .NET location is also searched.
 The global folders may vary depending on the running operational system.
 They are defined as follows:

 Global .NET location:

 	Windows 32-bit: %SystemDrive%\Program Files\dotnet
 	Windows 64-bit (32-bit application): %SystemDrive%\Program Files (x86)\dotnet
 	Windows 64-bit (64-bit application): %SystemDrive%\Program Files\dotnet
-	Unix: the directory of “dotnet” defined in the system path.
+	Unix: none

 ### Framework search

-It’s being proposed that, if the specified version is defined through the configuration json file, the search must be conducted as follows:
+If the specified version is defined through the configuration json file, the search must be conducted as follows:

 - For productions: